-Overall Parole Revocation Rate.
-The parole revocation rate is the number of parolees revoked during the fiscal year, divided by the total number of offenders supervised on parole during the year (sum of beginning parole population and parole admissions).
-The revocation rate has generally been lower since FY10 compared to prior years, although differences have not been statistically significant.
-This data includes individuals revoked from a Chapter 903B special sentence.
+Short-Term Results: Parole Revocation Rate.
+The parole revocation rate is the number of parolees revoked during the fiscal year, divided by the total number of offenders supervised on parole during the year (beginning parole population plus parole admissions).
+The revocation rate has generally fluctuated between approximately 10% and 12% over the past ten years; there was an increase in the revocation rate in FY15.

-XI.
 Victim Services